 Eligible films must adhere to the following criteria:

-• Films completed in 2017 or later
+• Films must have been completed in 2018 or later

 • Foreign language films must have English subtitles

 • Single episodes of Web Series ARE eligible